Varshini98/Smart-Contract-of-Auction-for-Fundraising/README.md

 3.Items auctionedare indexed from 0..N-1 where N is the number of items for auction.N is 2.
 4.Each bidder buys just 1 sheet of tickets or tokens; each sheet hasonly 5 tokens.
 5.Assume simple number for the serial numbers for the sheet of tickets: 0,1,2,3.Here we show the tokens of bidder 0 and 1.

+For version 2, we need to add a modifier so that only the owner can invoke the function “revealWinner”